VicidominiLab/BrightEyes-FFS/Readme.md

 	czifile
 	brighteyes_ism
 	notebook
+	ptufile

 ## Getting started

 ### Supported file types

-The current version of the package can read FFS data in .h5, .tiff, and .czi files.
+The current version of the package can read FFS data in .h5, .tiff, .ptu, and .czi files.

 For .h5 files generated with BrightEyes-MCS, no pre-processing is needed.
 For custom .h5 files, make sure to use the keyword 'data' to store the [Nt x Nc] array of FFS data, with *Nt* the number of time points and *Nc* the number of channels (detector elements).
 The easiest way to generate correct .h5 files is with the function *brighteyes_ffs.fcs.meas_to_count.numpy2h5*, which takes a 2D numpy array as input.
+If the data contains photon arrival times, the file must contain datasets called "det0", "det1", etc., with each dataset a 2D array [Np x 2] with *Np* the number of photons, the first column the macrotime in ps, and the second column the microtime in ps.

 For .tiff, make sure the data contains one page with a 2D array [Nt x Nc].
+Make sure the dwell time in microseconds is stored as a tag called 'dwell_time'.

 For .czi files, the data is automatically converted to .h5 upon calculating the correlation.

-For .tiff files, make sure the dwell time in microseconds is stored as a tag called 'dwell_time'.

-For .czi files, the dwell time cannot be automatically read.
+However, the dwell time cannot be automatically read.
 Instead, make sure a .txt file with the following syntax is stored in the same location as the .czi file.
-If your file is located at *my_path/my_file.czi*, then add a .txt file with the same name, i.e. *my_path/my_file.txt*, with exactly the following information:
+If your file is located at *my_path/my_file.czi*, then add a .txt file with the same name, i.e. *my_path/my_file.txt*, with exactly the following two lines of information:

 	DWELL TIME [us]
 	17

 Replace *17* with your actual dwell time in microseconds.
 BrightEyes-FFS will automatically generate an .h5 file stored in the same location.

+For .ptu files taken with the PicoQuant Luminosa PDA-23 array detector, no pre-processing is needed.

 ### Calculating correlations